Exploring the hvectext Linux Command

 Basic Usage and Syntax

-.
+The general syntax of the hvectext command is hvectext [options] [files].
 The options determine how hvectext will process the files, and the files are the text files that hvectext will act on.
 The hvectext command can be used with a variety of options and flags, which are described below.

 Options and Flags